WickedDevice/CO2Monitor/BuildInstructions.md

 		E    | a2
 		R/W  | Breadboard ground
 		RS   | a3
-		V0   | leave off for now -- it will be attached to the potentiometer later.
+		V0   | Attach to potentiometer output
 		Vcc  | Breadboard 5V power row
 		Vss  | Breadboard ground

-	Congratulations, now you have a rats nest of wires.
+	Congratulations, now you have a rat's nest of wires.
 The clutter should get a lot better when we actually get the shields.

 8. Connect power
 	I've currently got a terrible kludge for my power setup: